-Right to Counsel
+Do I Have the Right to Counsel in SC?

-If you have been arrested or if you are under investigation, do not speak to police or investigators until you have consulted with a criminal defense lawyer.
+If you have been arrested or if you are under investigation, do not speak to police or investigators until you have consulted with your criminal defense lawyer.

 Many police are trained in how to interrogate and obtain a confession from you.
 They can and often do lie to you about evidence that they have or statements that they have from witnesses or co-defendants.
 They might minimize the seriousness of the charges, tell you that they understand why you did it, tell you that they only want information on another person, or tell you things will go easier on you if you talk to them.
 Some interrogation techniques used by law enforcement have been proven to result in false confessions.

 Once you request an attorney, law enforcement should stop asking questions.
 If they do not, keep requesting an attorney and say nothing else until they stop talking to you.
-Do not let a law enforcement officer tell you that you do not need a lawyer - insist on your constitutional right to counsel.
+Do not let a law enforcement officer tell you that you do not need a lawyer - politely insist on your constitutional right to counsel.